graphql-compose/graphql-compose-mongoose/README.md

 ```

 This is `opts.resolvers` level of options.
-If you set option to `false` it will disable resolver or some of its input args.
+If you set the option to `false` it will disable resolver or some of its input args.
 Every resolver's arg has it own options.
 They described below.
 ```js
 export type typeConverterResolversOpts = {